A Practical Mode System for Recursive Definitions: Related Work

 One inessential detail in which the semantics often differ is the evaluation order of mutually-recursive right-hand-sides.
 Many presentations enforce an arbitrary (e.g.~left-to-right) evaluation order.
 Some systems~\citep*{syme-2006,dynamic-semantics-2008} allow a reduction to block on a variable whose definition is not yet evaluated, and go evaluate it in turn; this provides the ``best possible order'' for the user.
-Another interesting variant would be to say that the reduction order is unspecified, and that trying to evaluate an uninitialized is always a fatal error / stuck term; this provides the ``worst possible order'', failing as much as possible; as far as we know, the previous work did not propose it, although it is a simple presentation change.
+Another interesting variant would be to say that the reduction order is unspecified, and that an uninitialized variable is a stuck term whose evaluation results in a fatal error; this provides the ``worst possible order'', failing as much as possible; as far as we know, the previous work did not propose it, although it is a simple presentation change.
 Most static analyses are evaluation-order-independent, so they are sound and complete with respect to the ``worst order'' interpretation.